 - The usual suspects – baking soda, salt, and vanilla.

-How to Make One Bowl Almond Flour Cookies
+How to Make One Bowl Keto Almond Flour Cookies

-- Next, add in egg, vanilla, gelatin, salt and baking soda.
+Step 2: Next, add in egg, vanilla, collagen, salt and baking soda.
 This allows the ingredients to be fully incorporated into the dry ingredients without needing to mix dry ingredients together in a separate bowl.
 Use the hand mixer to mix together well.

-- Store cookies in the refrigerator or the freezer for the freshest tasting cookies!
-They hold up well at room temperature if you pack them for snacks.
+Store cookies in the refrigerator or the freezer for the freshest tasting cookies! \

 Make your Perfect Low Carb Cookie